 In essence, MASCLab itself performs that same function for educators generally.

-Witness the fake news game studied by the TC group that was honored at AERA, That technology – developed by Ioana Literat in the aftermath of the 2016 presidential election – is an interactive “social deduction” exercise designed to provide middle school students with the wherewithal to separate truth from fiction in media accounts.
+Witness the fake news game studied by the TC group that was honored at AERA.
+That technology — created by Ioana Literat in the aftermath of the 2016 presidential election and now being developed under the name "Lamboozled" – is an interactive “social deduction” exercise designed to provide middle school students with the wherewithal to separate truth from fiction in media accounts.

-“Gamifying fake news will help students learn how to identify manipulation,” Danny Ahn, a Masters candidate in Design and Development of Digital Games program.
+“Gamifying fake news will help students learn how to identify manipulation,” Danny Ahn, a master's candidate in the Design and Development of Digital Games program.

 As MASCLab approaches its fifth anniversary, it continues to challenge received wisdom on all fronts.